DankAlighieri/DankAlighieri/README.md

  ## Trust the process 🖖
  #### Hey there!
 I'm Guilherme Santos 👋

-I'm a brazilian independent coding student and future Computer Engineer.
+I'm a Brazilian coding student and future Computer Engineer.
 Mostly focusing on learning backend web development with Java and doing some Front end with Angular from time to time.

-My hobbies are messing around with arduinos and playing games.
+My hobbies are messing around with Arduinos, linux distros and playing games.
 <p align="center">
  :computer:
 </p>